Paint It Black (2016 film): Development

 Tamblyn optioned the rights to the book in 2012 with the idea of producing the movie and starring as the lead character with Courtney Hunt directing.
 By 2014 Tamblyn had taken on writing and directing duties herself and had cast Alia Shawkat in the lead role.
 Filming was completed in December 2014.

 Reception

 Rotten Tomatoes has given it a 88% rating based on reviews from 25 critics.

+Gary Goldstein of the Los Angeles Times wrote, "An intriguing audio-visual sense, deft editing and Shawkat's committed performance elevate this strangely watchable film."
+Peter Travers of Rolling Stone commented, "Actress Amber Tamblyn's first movie as a director dives headfirst into the hot-button subject of suicide and emerges with expressionistic power with savage grace."
+Katie Walsh of The Playlist wrote, "Paint it Black has some real gems among the jumble, especially Shawkat, who ably shoulders the task at hand, and gives a raw and sensitive performance of a woman dealing with the loss of a lover far too young."